Russia denies responding to US proposal on Ukraine crisis

 But Deputy Foreign Minister Alexander Grushko on Tuesday told Russia’s state RIA Novosti news agency that this was “not true.”

+Russia has argued that NATO’s expansion eastward has hurt Russia’s security, violating the principle that the security of one nation should not be strengthened at the expense of others.

-Kremlin spokesman Dmitry Peskov told reporters Tuesday that there has been “confusion” and that Russia’s response to the U.S. proposals is still in the works.
-What was passed on to Western officials “were other considerations, on a somewhat different issue,” Peskov said.
+Kremlin spokesman Dmitry Peskov told reporters Tuesday that there has been “confusion” and that Russia’s response to the U.S. proposals is still in the works and will be formulated by Russian President Vladimir Putin.

 On Monday, Russia accused the West of “whipping up tensions” over Ukraine and said the U.S. had brought “pure Nazis” to power in Kyiv as the U.N.
 Security Council held a stormy debate on Moscow’s troop buildup near its southern neighbor.